UtsavGohel/textify/README.md

 ## Contact

-For any questions or feedback, feel free to reach out:
+For the any questions or feedback, feel free to reach out:

 Email: utsavgohel2002@gmail.com